 - Benchmark of company results with branch average

 - Bank details

-Citzens from Non EU States require a Visa when travelling to Ireland.
+Citzens from Non-EU States require a Visa when travelling to Ireland.
 More information on this can be obtained from your respective national consulate or Embassy.

 Before commencing employment in Ireland, employees from Non-EU States are required to posess a valid work permit, which is issued from the Department of Enterprise (Section: Trade and Employment).
-Work Visas are also necessary and these are supplied from your respective Embassy in conjunction with the the Department of Justice.
+Work Visas are also necessary and they are supplied from your respective Embassy in conjunction with the the Department of Justice.

 The 'Van-der-Elst-Visum' provides another possibility for employees to work in Ireland for a short period of time.
 This can be obtained from your respective consulates or embassies in your home country or in Ireland.

 The DEInternational Offer

 We would be delighted to inform and advise you on the new conditions for work permits.
 Furthermore we can provide you with assistance in dealing with official organizations and finding suitable contact people.